Explore Reliant Plans

 Reliant: Conditionally Recommended

-Reliant presents a mixed picture that warrants careful consideration.
-On the positive side, customer sentiment is notably strong: a 4.5-star Google rating and an impressive NPS of 54 indicate that most customers are satisfied and willing to recommend the service.
-The customer service score of 62/100 suggests reasonably responsive support.
+Reliant presents a mixed but generally positive picture for Texas electricity shoppers.
+Customer sentiment is notably strong, with an impressive 4.5-star Google rating and a True NPS of 54, indicating most customers would recommend the service.
+The customer service score of 62/100 suggests adequate support experiences.
 However, two significant concerns emerge from the data.
 The billing clarity score of just 38/100 indicates customers frequently find their bills confusing or unclear.
-More notably, Reliant’s 467 PUC complaints over the past 12 months nearly quadruples the industry average of 120—a red flag that suggests systemic issues requiring attention.
-While many customers have positive experiences, the elevated complaint volume means some encounter serious problems.
-Reliant may work well for customers who prioritize service quality and can navigate potential billing complexity.
+More notably, Reliant logged 519 PUC complaints over the past 12 months—more than four times the industry average of 120.
+This elevated complaint volume warrants attention, even as general review sentiment remains positive.
+Reliant may work well for customers who prioritize responsive service and don’t mind monitoring their bills closely, but those seeking hassle-free billing should weigh this carefully.

 Pros

-- Strong customer loyalty with NPS score of 54
+- Strong positive sentiment with NPS score of 54

 - Minimal service quality complaints (only 3 reported)